Fungi of New Zealand: Werewerekōkako – Entoloma hochstetteri

-Likely New Zealand's most famous mushroom, the werewerekōkako is bright blue and can be found on the NZ$50 note and in lowland broadleaf forests.
+The werewerekōkako has bright blue colouring and can be found on the NZ$50 note and in lowland broadleaf forests.
 This is the only mushroom in the world to be on a bank note.

 This mushroom has been named the werewerekōkako from Māori folklore.
 Oral history states that the mushroom got its colour from the kōkako brushing up against the mushroom and that is how the bird got its blue wattles.

 Despite its bright colour, this mushroom is not toxic and not psychedelic.
 There is research underway to isolate the fungus' blue pigment as there are no stable natural blue food dyes.